benyakirten/r2api/README.md

 0.1.6:
 1. Changed convert_units_ing in the unit_conversion.py utility file from throwing errors to just returning the unconverted data if it could not be coerced correctly.
 2. Overhauled convert_units_prep in abovementioned file so it uses only two regex, and spaces are correctly accounted for.
+3. Changed a nested for loop into a nested list comprehension.
+Progress!

+0.1.6b:
+1. I made ONE error, calling _get_ingredient_final instead of self._get_ingredient_final in the MZConverter inside of abovementioned nested list comprehensions.
+This is why I need tests!
+Gee willickers!
+They're coming when I have the time.

 ## Why?
 I made this originally as several modules I would find useful for myself because I am often translating Italian recipes into English and changing the metric quantities in the recipe into imperial units.
 I saw it as an opportunity to release my first Python package.
 I tried to document and comment my code as best possible, but this is among my first projects that I have made completely on my own from the ground up.
 Please contact me or make a pull request on Github if there is a problem.